yochaigal/cairn/resources/monsters/beetle-fire.md

 2 HP, 4 STR, 12 DEX, 6 WIL, bite(d4)

 - 3’ long beetles commonly found both deep underground and buried in thick brambles.
-- Produces a reddish slime through a gland in the abdomen that lasts for several days.
-The organ is very valuable to the right person.
+- Produces a orange slime through the abdomen that lasts for several days.
+The productive organ is very valuable alchemists.